amazon-ion/ion-cli/README.md

 cargo install ion-cli
 ```

-### Installing experimental subcommand for code generation
+### Installing experimental subcommand

-If you are looking into accessing all features with `brew` (including `experimental` features, currently only
+If you are looking into accessing HEAD implementation of `ion-cli`, run:
-includes `generate`
-subcommand) of `ion-cli`, run:

 ```bash
 brew install ion-cli --HEAD